Adding a Custom MCP Server

 - Using Connector Nodes in Direct Mode

-For technical API details and field specifications, see the Connectors documentation.
+For technical API details and field specifications, see the Custom MCP Servers documentation.